WealthInnovationsCA/WealthInnovationsCA-Hugo/content/about/index.md

 title: "Our Philosophy"
 # linkTitle:
 draft: false
-description: About Wealth Innovations.
-Our philosophy is to maximize your investments.
+description: About Wealth Innovations Inc. Our philosophy is to maximize your investments.
 noindex: false
 # comments: false
 nav_weight: 1000